divyenduz/offline-cms/README.md

 # Introduction

 `offline-cms` is a "No Code" WYSIWYG HTML editor that writes directly to the filesystem.
-This of it as a visual static side generator (editor for now).
+Think of it as a visual static side generator (editor for now).

 # Usage